 And 21% said they like the “Presidential” method.
 Marriage vows last for four years (after a grueling primary season?) but after eight you can elect to choose a new partner.
 Clearly, Millennials have at the very least de-coupled romantic and traditional notions of “until the twelfth of never.”

 This is a profound shift affecting a large portion of the eligible American public.
 In total, nearly half of all of those surveyed, ages 18 to 49 — and 53% of millennials — thought marriage vows should be optionally renewable, and nearly 40% said they believed the “till death do us part” vow was obsolete.
 Wow.
 Millennial marriage is different.

 But It’s not entirely a novel idea.
 It was anthropologist Margaret Mead who gave notice to the growing popularity of “serial monogamy,” involving a sequential string of monogamous unions.
-Biological anthropologist, Helen Fisher has long argued a similar idea: humans aren’t meant to be forever marriages, but rather in short-term, sequential, monogamous relationships of roughly three or four year duration.
+A biological anthropologist, Helen Fisher has long argued a similar idea: humans aren’t meant to be forever marriages, but rather in short-term, sequential, monogamous relationships of roughly three or four-year duration.
 Is this less a cultural shift perhaps than a return to anthropological norms?

 American Millennials are sensitive to the fact that the USA has the most robust divorce rate in the entire Western world.
 And the Social Science is in; data clearly indicates that the longer we delay marriage, the more inherently successful our unions will become.
 A Fully mylenated Brain is a more well-regulated brain.
 Unpopular as this may be, from a neurological perspective, adulthood should commence at the age of 25.